World Health Assembly

 Political advocacy

-Meeting with the adviser to the President of the French Republic on the issue of the fight against diabetes in Africa.
+Meeting with the Advisor to the President of the French Republic on the issue of diabetes in Africa.

 Stéphane Besançon (director of the NGO Santé Diabète), Prof Drabo (Burkina Faso) and Prof Sidibé (Mali) in front of the Elysée Palace.

-Our advocacy work also involves writing technical notes to various political entities.
-One of them, addressed directly to the Health and Medical Research Advisor of the Presidency of the French Republic, resulted on June 3, 2015 in a high-level meeting at the Elysée.
+Our advocacy work also involves drafting technical briefs for various political bodies.
+One such brief, addressed directly to the Health and Medical Research Advisor to the President of the French Republic, led to a high-level meeting at the Élysée Palace on June 3, 2015.

-This meeting enabled us to seek the support of the Elysée in the fight against diabetes in Africa.
-It brought together Professor Lyon-Caen, Health Advisor to the President of the French Republic, the Director General of Health Diabetes and the diabetologist-endocrinologist professors associated with our field actions in Burkina Faso (Pr.
-Drabo), in Mali (Pr.
-Sibidé) and in Senegal (Pr.
-Ndour).
+This meeting allowed us to seek the support of the Élysée Palace in the fight against diabetes in Africa.
+It brought together Professor Lyon-Caen, Health Advisor to the President of the French Republic; the Director General of Santé Diabète; and the diabetes-endocrinology professors involved in our field activities in Burkina Faso (Prof. Drabo), Mali (Prof. Sibidé), and Senegal (Prof. Ndour).

-This meeting enabled that the attention paid by the Presidency of the French Republic to our activities, reinforce the commitment of the actors concerned to improve the living conditions of people with diabetes in Africa!
+This meeting ensured that the attention given by the Presidency of the French Republic to our activities strengthened the commitment of the stakeholders involved in improving the living conditions of people living with diabetes in Africa.

 International expert groups

-Since 2017, our organization has joined several very high-level scientific committees.
-It first joined the international commission of the scientific journal The Lancet “Diabetes in Sub Saharan Africa” then the scientific committee of the Geneva Health Forum (GHF) and the World Diabetes Congress (WDC).
-Then, the many years of work of Santé Diabète were recognized by the international community through a 45-minute Award Lecture at the World Diabetes Congress in December 2017.
+Since 2017, our association has joined several high-level scientific committees.
+It first became a member of the international commission of the scientific journal *The Lancet* on “Diabetes in Sub-Saharan Africa,” followed by the scientific committees of the Geneva Health Forum (GHF) and the World Diabetes Congress (WDC).
+In recognition of Santé Diabète’s many years of work, the international community honored the organization with a 45-minute Award Lecture at the World Diabetes Congress in December 2017.

-At the beginning of 2018, Santé Diabète joined two important international commissions: the international commission in charge of the World Diabetes Atlas of the International Diabetes Federation (IDF) and the International Alliance for Diabetes Action (IADA) with UNRWA, UNHCR, ICRC, IDF, WDF and many other international organisations.
+At the beginning of 2018, Santé Diabète joined two major international commissions: the international commission responsible for the Diabetes Atlas of the International Diabetes Federation (IDF), and the International Alliance for Diabetes Action (IADA), which includes UNRWA, UNHCR, ICRC, IDF, WDF, and many other international organizations.

 Santé Diabète is also an official partner of the "humanity and health" chair and will participate in this context in the first white paper on the first patient-led hospital.